Skip to main content

 Artifact Update Event

-Sent when artifacts are generated (currently only on task completion).
+Sent when artifacts are generated.

 {